pachterlab/gget/docs/src/en/cosmic.md

 `--remove_duplicates`
 Whether to remove duplicate rows from the modified database for use with gget mutate.
 Default: False

+`--email`
+Email for COSMIC login.
+Helpful for avoiding required input upon running gget COSMIC.
+Default: None

+`--password`
+Password for COSMIC login.
+Helpful for avoiding required input upon running gget COSMIC, but password will be stored in plain text in the script.
+Default: None

 **Optional arguments (general)**
 `-o` `--out`
 Path to the file (or folder when downloading databases with the `download_cosmic` flag) the results will be saved in, e.g. 'path/to/results.json'.